hruffieux/mQTL_analysis_example/README.md

 variational inference procedure for combined predictor and outcome selection implemented in the R package **locus**.
-This example reproduces the application given in Hélène Ruffieux, Anthony C. Davison, Jorg Hager, Irina Irincheeva, 2016, arXiv:1609.03400, to appear in *Biostatistics*.
+This example reproduces the application given in Hélène Ruffieux, Anthony C. Davison, Jorg Hager, Irina Irincheeva, 2017, *Biostatistics*.

 ## Data